yarrowwatts/01-pet-fostering-cta/prompts.md

 - Use a nature-inspired, blue & teal color palette to convey trust, reliability, and calmness.
 - Document the CSS with short comments that explain its purpose.

-The final result should be an engaging and visually appealing Call to Action banner that clearly conveys the mission of pet fostering.
+The final result should be an engaging and visually appealing Call-to-Action banner that clearly conveys the mission of pet fostering.

 ## Prompt 2
 Add a simple header displaying the name of the site, 'PetQuest'.
 - The header should be short and include the site name.
-- Place the header above the Call to Action banner.
+- Place the header above the Call-to-Action banner.
 - Keep the design simple and aligned with the color palette used in the banner.

 ## Prompt 3